openstack/nova-specs/specs/juno/approved/virt-driver-large-pages.rst

 * Enhance libvirt driver to report available large pages per NUMA node in the host state data
-* Enhance libvirt driver to configure guests based on the flavour parameter for page sizes
+* Enhance libvirt driver to configure guests based on the flavor parameter for page sizes
 * Add support to scheduler to place instances on hosts according to the availability of required large pages